fellMorto/Pathologic-2-Incomplete-Mod-Files/(SPOILERS)-StoryExplanationDesignDocument.md

 1. Artemy is mentally ill and going insane
 2. Artemy is possessed by a demon wolf

-Most of this document focuses on explaining point 2, but point 1 makes more sense and can be imagined as an alternative explanation for basically everything written here.
+Most of this document focuses on explaining **point 2**, but **point 1** makes more sense and can be imagined as an alternative explanation for basically everything written here.

 **Note: Most of the explanations here are undiscoverable in the current unfinished version of the mod, and still might not be shown in a final version of the mod.
 For now, these are mostly external explanations with no implementation.**
 ## New backstory